 He works with clients on issues related to Medicare and Medicaid compliance, including surveys, responding to surveys and state and federal appeals of survey findings; payer issues, including appealing payer audit findings; HIPAA compliance; and Medicare and Medicaid fraud and abuse, including matters such as developing and implementing compliance programs, performing internal investigations and representing providers in external investigations and civil and criminal matters.
 Robert also assists clients with purchasing and selling home health, hospice and private duty agencies.

 Because these providers depend heavily on their staffs, Robert also addresses legal issues related to employment matters.
 This includes wage and hour compliance, responding to Department of Labor investigations and litigating wage and hour disputes.
 Robert routinely provides guidance to his clients on HR matters, including assisting with preparing personnel manuals, guidance on discipline issues and similar matters.
 He also assists clients in responding to EEOC investigations and discrimination lawsuits and similar employment issues.

 Robert is certified in health care compliance by the Health Care Compliance Board.
 He is also a frequent speaker on home health, hospice and private duty matters across the country, presenting to the American Health Lawyers Association and the National Association for Home Health and Hospice Care, as well as other national speaking events and numerous state trade association conferences and continuing education sessions.

-Jan serves as the Chief Executive Officer and membership manager of the Association of Home Care Coding and Compliance.
+Jan serves as the Director of the Association of Home Care Coding and Compliance.
 Jan has written about the home health and hospice industries for over a decade, focusing on diagnosis coding, OASIS completion, and hospice operations.
 As AHCC’s membership manager, Jan works with AHCC members and the AHCC board and to develop member benefits, educational content, and networking opportunities.